JamieM0/docs/sep/lockers.md

 This method overwrites any existing files with the same name as your output files.
 Also, it’s important to remember that this method will then call the `SecureDelete` function on the original files to ensure that they're unrecoverable.
 Always keep a backup of important documents and have a way of keeping your password secure.

+A backup of the encrypted locker is stored in `%appdata%\sep\backupLockers` to prevent accidental deletion or overwritten contents when encrypted.
+This backup is overwritten with the latest _encrypted_ version of the data when the locker is unlocked.

 ## Benefits and Potential Downsides

 **Benefits**: